-Innovative black tea hybrids and fermentation techniques soon followed, which contributed to making Darjeeling internationally recognised and beloved the world over!
+Innovative black tea hybrids and fermentation techniques soon followed.
+As a result, Darjeeling soon became internationally recognised and beloved the world over!
 Explore our single-origin Darjeeling tea and breakfast blend range below.

 Free shipping is available for all orders over $70.
 Alternatively, pop into one of The Tea Centre's nine tea shops located in Queensland, New South Wales and the ACT.

 The Tea Centre’s collection of Darjeeling tea

 There are many reasons why Darjeeling is considered the hot beverage equivalent of champagne by the world’s tea connoisseurs.
 Aside from its delicate muscatel taste and hints of aromatic almond notes, this tea grown at the base of the Himalayan alps is made special by its exclusivity.

 Unlike other full-bodied Indian black teas like Assam, Darjeeling is not as widely available.
 For example, while Assam tea makes up approximately 53% of Indian’s total tea production, Darjeeling in comparison only contributes around 1%!
 The Tea Centre’s curated collection of Darjeeling teas builds on this exclusivity by offering a number of single-origin loose leaves sourced from orthodox tea estates.